Spotlight: Southern California's Imperial Sand Dunes Recreation Area

 You’ll find these impressive dunes north of the Mexican border, west from Phoenix and east from Los Angeles.
 For those living in metropolitan areas like Los Angeles or Phoenix, in about four hours you can be experiencing the vast solitude or off-highway vehicle thrills that these dunes have to offer.
 Locals and out-of-towners can find detailed directions online.

 Make Sure You

-Visit the Plank Road – where the dunes won!
+Visit the Plank Road—where the dunes won!
 Part of the varied history of Imperial Sand Dunes includes the construction of the Plank Road, built in 1915 as an attempt to cross the imposing dunes which provided a formidable natural barrier for those migrating west.
 Today, only fragments of the Plank Road still exist and are deemed a California Historic Landmark and included in the National Register of Historic Places.
-Remnants of the Plank Road are protected and the fenced section may be viewed up close at the west end of Well Road by exiting Interstate 8 at the Grays Well road exit.
+Remnants of the Plank Road are protected and the fenced section may be viewed at the west end of Well Road by exiting Interstate 8 at Grays Well Road.

 Start your engines!
 But remember, safety first.
-All-terrain vehicle certification is available at both the north and south dunes.
+Off-highway vehicle education and safety programs are available at both the north and south dunes.
 Check the website for a schedule of classes.

 Millions of years ago, tremendous earth upheavals elevated the area above the ocean and the constant action of erosional forces over the eons have all had a part in sculpting this vast region.
 Where Lake Cahuilla was once thought to have been, the dunes are now what may remain of its sandy beaches.
 Now blown by prevailing westerly and northwesterly winds to their present location, this process of erosion continues today, causing the dunes to migrate at a rate of approximately one foot per year.